Associate Professor & Director, Veterans and Families Institute

 Faculty:Faculty of Health, Education, Medicine and Social Care

-Matt Fossey has written widely on veterans issues.
+Matt Fossey has researched and written widely on health and veterans issues.
 He has a background in national health policy and service delivery.
 He is particularly interested in demonstrating research impact.

-Matt studied Social Work at the University of Birmingham and worked as a Mental Health Social Worker/ASW for seven years.
+Matt studied Social Work at the University of Birmingham and worked as a Mental Health Approved Social Worker for seven years.
 He was a Visiting Fellow at the University of Sussex, assisting in the delivery of their MSW programme.
 In 2004 he joined the National Institute for Mental Health (NIMHE) and was a member of the national service improvement team.
-He graduated to the Department of Health where he was the Deputy Director of the flagship Improving Access to Psychological Therapies (IAPT) programme, helping to convert an idea into a £1/2 billion nationally-delivered service.
-It was there that he developed his interest in how veterans and service families access health and social care services.
+He moved to the Department of Health where he was the Deputy Director of the flagship Improving Access to Psychological Therapies (IAPT) programme, helping to convert an idea into a £1/2 billion nationally delivered service.

 Matt has written widely including publications on veterans' health and wellbeing, mental health and liaison psychiatry, including a number of key publications with economist Michael Parsonage.

 - Bio-psycho-social approaches to policy construction and practice delivery

 - Impact of policy and services on serving personnel, veterans and their families